saklani/aichat/README.md

 # Sable

-Your open-source interface for AI chats
+An open-source interface for AI chats

 ## Features